melowntech/workshop/tutorials/geojson.rst

     function onMapLoaded() {
         map = browser.map;

-        //create geodata object
+        // create geodata object
         geodata = map.createGeodata();

-        //import GeoJSON data
+        // import GeoJSON data
         geodata.importGeoJson(json);

-        //this function is needed only when 'float' heights are used
+        // this function is needed only when 'float' heights are used
-        //in case you use data with 'fix' height only then you can
+        // in case you use data with 'fix' height only then you can
-        //skip this function and call makeFreeLayer directly geodata.processHeights('node-by-precision', 62, onHeightsProcessed);
+        // skip this function and call makeFreeLayer directly geodata.processHeights('node-by-precision', 62, onHeightsProcessed);
     }

-First we've saved reference for loaded map and keep it simpler for later use.
-Then create ``geodata`` object with ``map.createGeodata()``.
-Once we have geodata object we can use it to import GeoJSON with ``geodata.importGeoJson(json)``.
+We create a ``geodata`` object with ``map.createGeodata()`` that we can use to import a GeoJSON with ``geodata.importGeoJson(json)``.

-Melown VTS Browser currently **doesn't support** to import **polygons** as feature type.
+VTS Browser currently **does not support** importing **polygons** as a feature type.

-Notice that given data doesn't contain height information.
-Therefore in order to display our data correctly together with terrain we need process it.
+Notice that the data doesn't contain height information.
+Therefore in order to display our data correctly together with the terrain we need to process it.
 That's why ``geodata.processHeights(...)`` is called.

-When we use data with fixed height, processing heights can be skipped.
+When using data with a fixed height, processing heights can be skipped.

 .. code:: javascript